kogarashisan/LavaSite/api_docs/Firestorm.md

 - `focus()` and `blur()` methods (although, using `blur()` is not recommended by W3C)
 - core DOM properties that work in all browsers, like `offsetHeight`, `parentNode` and `firstChild`

-Be aware, that over time framework will become independent from MooTools, and you will not need to include it anymore.
+Be aware, that over time framework will become independent from jQuery, and you will not need to include it anymore.

 ##Advanced topics

 Some browsers do not iterate over overwritten Object's prototype properties.
-Example from MooTools:
+Example from MooTools library:

 ```javascript
 var enumerables = true;